Escobar hits for cycle, has 6 RBIs as Mets beat Padres 11-5

 It was also the first cycle at Petco Park, which opened in 2004.

+“Any guy is fun to watch, especially him, what he means to his teammates,” New York manager Buck Showalter said.
+“It’s almost like they hit it.”

-The Mets, who are an NL-best 38-19, won their third straight game and for the ninth time in 11 games.
+The Mets, an NL-best 38-19, won their third straight and for the ninth time in 11 games.
 The Padres, who have the NL’s third-best record at 33-22, had their three-game winning streak snapped.

 Carrasco (7-1) won his fourth straight start by holding the Padres to two runs and five hits in seven innings while striking out a season-high 10 and walking none.
 He limited the damage to two innings.
-Jorge Alfaro hit a leadoff double down the right field line leading off the third and scored on Jurickson Profar’s one-out RBI single.
+Jorge Alfaro doubled leading off the third and scored on Jurickson Profar’s one-out single.
 Kim Ha-seong singled with two outs in the seventh and scored on Mazara’s double.

+“Carrasco was the story of the game, I thought,” Showalter said.
+“He was sharp.
+Big out, the last one.”

+Carrasco ended his night by striking out Alfaro with a runner on second.

 The Padres had Nabil Crismatt warming in the bullpen before Snell retired Jeff McNeil.